What does the alternative hypothesis typically represent?

 The statement that is always rejected in hypothesis testing.

-Rejecting the null hypothesis when it is actually true.
+Conclude that the null hypothesis is true.

 Stratified Sampling